elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 {% include toc.html %}

 In this chapter, we will create a module named `KV.Bucket`.
-This module will be responsible for storing our key-value entries in a way that allows reading and modification by different processes.
+This module will be responsible for storing our key-value entries in a way it can be read and modified by other processes.

 If you have skipped the Getting Started guide or if you have read it long ago, be sure to re-read the chapter about [Processes](/getting-started/processes.html).
 We will use it as starting point.

 ## The trouble with state

 Elixir is an immutable language where nothing is shared by default.
-If we want to create buckets, and store and access them from multiple places, we have two main options in Elixir:
+If we want to provide state, where we create buckets putting and reading values from multiple places, we have two main options in Elixir:

 * Processes
 * [ETS (Erlang Term Storage)](http://www.erlang.org/doc/man/ets.html)

-We have talked about processes, while <abbr title="Erlang Term Storage">ETS</abbr> is something new that we will explore later in this guide.
-When it comes to processes though, we rarely hand-roll our own process, instead we use the abstractions available in Elixir and  <abbr title="Open Telecom Platform">OTP</abbr>:
+We have already talked about processes, while <abbr title="Erlang Term Storage">ETS</abbr> is something new that we will explore later in this guide.
+When it comes to processes though, we rarely hand-roll our own, instead we use the abstractions available in Elixir and  <abbr title="Open Telecom Platform">OTP</abbr>:

 * [Agent](/docs/stable/elixir/Agent.html) - Simple wrappers around state.
 * [GenServer](/docs/stable/elixir/GenServer.html) - "Generic servers" (processes) that encapsulate state, provide sync and async calls, support code reloading, and more.
 * [GenEvent](/docs/stable/elixir/GenEvent.html) - "Generic event" managers that allow publishing events to multiple handlers.
-* [Task](/docs/stable/elixir/Task.html) - Asynchronous units of computation that allow spawning a process and easily retrieving its result at a later time.
+* [Task](/docs/stable/elixir/Task.html) - Asynchronous units of computation that allow spawning a process and potentially retrieving its result at a later time.

-We will explore all of these abstractions in this guide.
+We will explore most of these abstractions in this guide.
 Keep in mind that they are all implemented on top of processes using the basic features provided by the <abbr title="Virtual Machine">VM</abbr>, like `send`, `receive`, `spawn` and `link`.

 ## Agents